rage/ethics-of-ai-copy/data/chapter-1/4-a-framework-for-ai-ethics.md

  ![Transforming image of Sanna Marin](./chap1-transf.png)

-Note: Artistic impression. </br>
+Note: This is not a real AI-based photo recreation case. <br>

-Sanna Marin: Edited from original CC BY 4.0 Laura Kotila / Finnish Prime Minister’s Office </br>
+Image 1: CC BY 4.0 Laura Kotila / Finnish Prime Minister’s Office (edited from original)<br>
+Images 2 and 3 are an artist’s impression.<br>

-Result image: CC BY-NC 4.0 NVIDIA Corporation </br>
+Image 4: CC BY-NC 4.0 NVIDIA Corporation<br>

 </br>